Jämtland: Medieval period

 Jämtland was Christianized in the middle of the 11th century when the Frösö Runestone appeared (the only one in the world that tells about the christening of a country), shortly after Olaf II of Norway died in the Battle of Stiklestad just west of Jämtland.
 During this period Jämtland turned into a Christian region and the first church, Västerhus chapel was built shortly after the runestone appeared.

 According to Snorri Sturluson's Sagas the Jamts sometimes paid taxes to Norwegian kings such as Håkon Adalsteinsfostre and Øystein Magnusson for protection.
-The Sagas also mentions that the Jamts at one occasion also paid taxes to a king in Svealand.
+The Sagas also mentions that the Jamts at one occasion also paid taxes to a king in Sweden.
 The Sagas reliability on the matter has been defined as low.
 In the oldest written source for Norway, Historia Norwegiæ, it is however clearly stated that Norway borders in the north-east to Jämtland.

 During the civil war era in Norway Jämtland was defeated by king Sverre of Norway after losing the Battle of Storsjön.
 This was the last war fought by the Jamts under their own elected leaders.
 The consequences of this defeat was less autonomy.
 Jämtland never became a fully integrated part of Norway and had the same status in the Kingdom of Norway (872–1397) as the Atlantic isles like Shetland and Orkney, even though Jämtland was connected by land with the rest of Norway.
 This is clearly shown when Haakon V of Norway refers to Jämtland as his "eastern realm — öystræ rikinu".

 A detail from Olaus Magnus’ Carta Marina (1539).
 Jämtland is Latinized as "Iempihia".